 - 5 Hognose Snakes: Final Thoughts

-- The hognose snake uses its upturned snout to dig into the loose ground or hummus (hummus is natural compost — not to be confused with hummus).
-The leicheterodon snakes often also dig up lizard eggs to feast on.
+- The hognose snake uses its upturned snout to dig into the loose ground or humus (humus is natural compost — not to be confused with hummus, the food made from chickpeas) and often digs up lizard eggs to feast on.

-- Hognose snakes are dimorphic, which means that the females are much larger than the males of the same age.
+- Hognose snakes are dimorphic, which means that females are much larger than males of the same age.

 - Rather than constricting or body pinning their prey, hognose snakes rely on their jaws to subdue the prey before consuming it live.

 - Females will lay anything between 4 and 23 eggs, which must incubate for 6 – 8 weeks before hatching.

 - Hognose hatchlings have an egg tooth when they are born.
 This helps them break out of the egg.

 - In the wild, hognose snakes prefer to feed on toads and frogs, which they like to hunt by digging them out from under the soil.

 - The hognose snake has rear fangs — its large teeth are situated at the back of its mouth.
 This is to ensure it can pierce and swallow toads, that blow themselves up as a defense strategy.